Lotus Flower Symbol in Jewelry (And Its Hidden Meaning)

 The Buddha depicted sitting on an open lotus.
 Source.

-• Seen as one of the primary symbols of Buddhism, the lotus is heavy with symbolism for Buddhists, representing purity, spiritual enlightenment and detachment.
+The next notable use of the lotus symbol occurred around the 5th century BCE, as it became a central symbol of several Indian religions, including Buddhism, Hinduism, Jainism, and Sikhism.
+One of the primary symbols of Buddhism, the lotus is represents purity, spiritual enlightenment, and detachment.
 In fact, the Buddha is often depicted holding a lotus or sitting on a large lotus flower.
 This is because the lotus represented purity, detachment and spiritual enlightenment.

 It’s easy to see why the lotus remains one of the most popular symbols used in jewelry.
 Regardless of your religious or spiritual affiliation, this symbol remains universal to all.
 Here are some ways to wear the lotus: